Financial bubbles, are we in another one? How can the stock market almost triple in value during a period of mediocre growth (2008 – 2017)

 Commercial banks also create “new money” when lending.
 For example, say you go to your bank for a $100,000 home equity loan.
 The bank reviews your credit and decides to give you a loan, and with a click of a mouse, credits your account $100,000.
 No one’s bank account is reduced by $100,000.
 The $100,000 is new money, which creates new purchasing power for the economy.

-Companies spend on plants, equipment, products, buyouts of other companies, debt payment, or buybacks of their own stock.
-However, only spending on plants, equipment and products transmits directly into economic growth, because payment for goods helps their suppliers to prosper.
+Companies spend on plants, equipment, products, buyouts of other companies, debt payments, or buybacks of their own stock.
+However, only spending on plants, equipment, and products transmits directly into economic growth, because payment for goods helps their suppliers to prosper.

 Money and Financial Bubbles

 The Fed used to do what “Deep Throat” recommended.
 They followed the money, harnessing their powers as a regulator to get some of their “new money” into new investments—research, infrastructure, plant and equipment, etc.—and limit the amount of new money that went into existing financial assets.